You have found the perfect home. Congratulations! Now, only a few items on the checklist to accomplish, and that dream home can become a reality.

 Whether you are investing in your first home or your forever home, there are a few important steps that should be given serious consideration.
-Standard steps in the pursuit of happiness are secure financing, a successful water test that confirms potable water (if the home is on a well) and securing adequate insurance for your soon to be home.
+A few of the standard steps in the pursuit of happiness are to secure financing, a successful water test that confirms potable water (if the home is on a well) and securing adequate insurance for your soon to be home.

-I have also have had the privilege to observe true professionals who provide thorough inspections and reports to buyers looking to make an informed decision.
+I have also had the privilege to observe true professionals who provide thorough inspections and reports to buyers looking to make an informed decision.
 These buyers have made a better choice and as a result better investment.
 It is imperative to check references, reputation and recommendations for a good inspection company.

 Although kind and caring, friends and relatives who offer their expertise, trying to be helpful, can sometimes miss the mark.
 I have seen buyers receive bad advice on a good home and have lost an opportunity for a great investment.
 So, when granddad or Cousin Clem offers their generous support, my best advice to you is, politely decline, contact your Realtor who will have contact information to qualified and trustworthy inspectors and pick up the phone.
 This will be a sound investment you will not regret.Read Other Posts